ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The JSON data to send to the destination.
 This value is optional.
 </dd>
 <dt>`-f`, `--force`</dt>
-<dd>Force to create a ping event source.
+<dd>Force to create a ping event subscription.
 This option skips the validation of the user specified destination.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-nw`, `--no-wait`</dt>
-<dd>Create the ping event source and do not wait for the event source to be ready.
-If you specify the `no-wait` option, the event source create begins and does not wait.
-Use the `subscription ping get` command to check the event source status.
+<dd>Create the ping event subscription and do not wait for the subscription to be ready.
+If you specify the `no-wait` option, the subscription create begins and does not wait.
+Use the `subscription ping get` command to check the subscription status.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-s`, `--schedule`</dt>
 <dd>Schedule how often the event is triggered, in crontab format.
 For example, specify `'*/2 * * * *'` (in string format) for every two minutes.
 By default, the ping event is triggered every minute.
 This value is optional.
 </dd>
 <dt>`-w`, `--wait`</dt>
-<dd>Create the ping event source and wait for the event source to be ready.
-If you specify the `wait` option, the event source create waits for a maximum time in seconds, as set by the `wait-timeout` option, for the event source to become ready.
-If the event source is not ready within the specified `wait-timeout` period, the ping event source create fails.
+<dd>Create the ping event subscription and wait for the subscription to be ready.
+If you specify the `wait` option, the subscription create waits for a maximum time in seconds, as set by the `wait-timeout` option, for the subscription to become ready.
+If the subscription is not ready within the specified `wait-timeout` period, the ping event subscription create fails.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
-<dd>The length of time in seconds to wait for the ping event source to be ready to start.
+<dd>The length of time in seconds to wait for the ping event subscription to be ready to start.
 This value is required if the `wait` option is specified.
 This value is ignored if the `no-wait` option is specified.
 The default value is <code>15</code>.
 </dd>
 </dl>